EARN YOUR CAREER COUNSELING DEGREE AT FLORIDA STATE

 - April 1st (Fall admission only)

 The Career Counseling program at Florida State will provide you with training beyond the minimum requirements for most counseling positions, which significantly increases the competitive employment advantage as an FSU graduate.
-The training you will receive in this program could lead you to work with the mental health concerns of clients in addition to their career concerns.
+Florida State’s program focuses first on training you as a mental health professional, then provides specialized training and experiences in the area of career.
+This means our graduates are adept at going on to work with primary mental health concerns of clients in addition to their career concerns.

-Most graduates seek positions in colleges and universities as career counselors, career placement professionals, co-op/internship directors, academic advisors, and professional counselors.
+Most graduates seek positions in colleges and universities as career counselors, career placement professionals, co-op/internship directors, academic advisors, and professional counselors in community organizations or private practice.

 Other opportunities include: